 Posted by Steve

-I have been wearing hearing aids since I was five years old, when a mild hearing loss was first diagnosed - now aged 45, that mild loss has progressed to a severe one and I now rely on some pretty awesome hearing aid tech to be able to stay in the conversation.
-Total computer nerd.
-Addicted to running and hoping to run the London 2020 Marathon in aid of Action For Hearing Loss.
+I have been wearing hearing aids since I was five years old, when a mild hearing loss was first diagnosed - now aged 45, that mild loss has progressed to a severe one and I rely on some pretty awesome hearing aid technology to be able to stay in the conversation.
+I'm passionate about helping people to understand hearing loss, hear more and communicate more easily.

 Find An Independent Hearing Aid Centre in Your Area

 Arrange a consultation with a trusted Independent hearing healthcare professional in your area